-Many emergency kit components -such as these 25 preparedness items-can be found at dollar stores.
+Many emergency kit components, such as these 25 preparedness items, can be found at dollar stores.
 Buying in bulk at Costco or Sam’s Club is another way to quickly stockpile.
 If you’re busy with all that a move entails (understandable!), order a few necessities off Amazon.

 Additionally, make sure you’re signed up for emergency alerts so that you’ll be notified if your area is affected by an emergency.
 Always keep your fire extinguisher in an identifiable place.

 Equipping your new home with the basics right away will help keep your priorities in check.
 Hanging that gallery wall can wait.
 What can’t wait is the safety of yourself and loved ones.
-Being emergency-ready will not only make you feel empowered, but it could even safe a life.
+Being emergency-ready will not only make you feel empowered, but it could even save a life.